-SOLID GROUP INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2010, 2009 AND 2008 (Amounts in Philippine Pesos)
+SOLID GROUP INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2010, 2009 AND 2008

 1. CORPORATE INFORMATION

 1.1 Company Background

 Solid Group Inc. (SGI or the Parent Company) was registered with the Philippine Securities and Exchange Commission on October 16, 1933.
 The Parent Company currently conducts business as an investment holding company.
 Its shares of stock are publicly traded at the Philippine Stock Exchange.